Breast Augmentation Education

 SHAPED IMPLANTS (FORM STABLE)

 There are also a new generation of “anatomic” implants which are made to hold their shape against gravity.
-These implants have been nicknamed “gummy bear” implants.
-These implants are much firmer than standard silicone implants and have to be placed through a large incision.
-After surgery, the implants cannot move or rotate in the pocket.
-If the implant moves or rotates, it will distort the breast making the revision rate higher for this style of implant.
+These implants are highly cohesive and require precise placement into the breast.
 These implants are often preferred in smaller women who do not desire upper pole fullness and want a more natural and less round shape.
-These implants are the most expensive and are not widely used in cosmetic breast augmentation.
+These implants are popular with athletic women due to their very natural look and resistance to distortion with chest muscle movement (animation deformity).

 TEXTURED and SMOOTH IMPLANTS